aqiu384/p5r-walkthrough/src/walkthrough.md

 ---
 #### Sat 1/28
 ##### Daytime
-* Request "Fakeman Show" flag
+* Request "An Idol and a Unicorn" flag
-* Investigate Akihabara (Request "Idols and Unicorns" unlocked)
+* Investigate Kichijoji (Request "Fake-Man Show" unlocked)
-* Investigate Kichijoji (Request "Fakeman Show" unlocked)
+* Investigate Akihabara (Request "An Idol and a Unicorn" unlocked)
 * Money Reading (Y5000)
 * **Mementos Palace**
-    1. Idols and Unicorns
+    1. Fake-Man Show
-    2. Fakeman Show
+    2. An Idol and a Unicorn
 ##### Evening
 * Call Kawakami for massage
 * Free Time